sychan/kb_sdk_docs/source/howtos/dynamic_services.rst

         dynamic-service: true

 You can then register your module as usual and start and stop it in a production environment using the `catalog interface`_.
+Other services should be installed with a dynamic service flag like this ``kb-sdk install -d <service>``.
 Calls to other services should be initialized with the Service Wizard URL rather than the SDK Callback URL.

 .. code-block:: python